-The gun will go off promptly at 7am!
-It will go off again at 7:01, then 7:03, 7:04, 7:05, and finally at 7:06.
+The gun will go off promptly at 6:45 am!
+It will go off again at 45 second intervals for a total of 5 waves of runners.
 To better accommodate the crowd and to get you moving at your race pace from the get go we use a wave start.
 Upon entering the starting coral look for the pace signs held by our pace leaders wearing orange singlets to seed yourself accordingly.
 Please be honest in self seeding.
-We’re expecting the largest field size in the nine years of this race and greatly want to minimize overcrowding on the trail so that everyone can enjoy their race and the wonderful park system you’ll be running through.
+We’re expecting the largest field size in the sixteen years of this race and greatly want to minimize overcrowding on the trail so that everyone can enjoy their race and the wonderful park system you’ll be running through.

 GETTING BACK TO THE START AFTER THE RACE: